Pablo Neruda: Last years and death

 However, "(t)hat day, he was alone in the hospital where he had already spent five days.
-His health was declining and he called his wife, Matilde Urrutia, so she could come immediately because they were giving him something and he wasn’t feeling good."
+His health was declining, and he called his wife, Matilde Urrutia, so she could come immediately because they were giving him something, and he wasn't feeling good."
 On 12 May 2011, the Mexican magazine Proceso published an interview with his former driver Manuel Araya Osorio in which he states that he was present when Neruda called his wife and warned that he believed Pinochet had ordered a doctor to kill him, and that he had just been given an injection in his stomach.
-He would die six-and-a-half hours later.
-Even reports from the pro-Pinochet El Mercurio newspaper the day after Neruda's death refer to an injection given immediately before Neruda's death.
+He died six-and-a-half hours later.
+Even reports from the pro-Pinochet El Mercurio newspaper, the day after Neruda's death, refer to an injection given immediately before Neruda's death.
 According to an official Chilean Interior Ministry report prepared in March 2015 for the court investigation into Neruda's death, "he was either given an injection or something orally" at the Santa María Clinic "which caused his death six-and-a-half hours later.
 The 1971 Nobel laureate was scheduled to fly to Mexico where he may have been planning to lead a government in exile that would denounce General Augusto Pinochet, who led the coup against Allende on September 11, according to his friends, researchers, and other political observers".
 The funeral took place amidst a massive police presence, and mourners took advantage of the occasion to protest against the new regime, established just a couple of weeks before.
-Neruda's house was broken into and his papers and books taken or destroyed.
+Neruda's house was broken into, and his papers and books taken or destroyed.

 In 1974, his Memoirs appeared under the title I Confess I Have Lived, updated to the last days of the poet's life, and including a final segment describing the death of Salvador Allende during the storming of the Moneda Palace by General Pinochet and other generals – occurring only 12 days before Neruda died.
-Matilde Urrutia subsequently compiled and edited for publication the memoirs and possibly his final poem "Right Comrade, It's the Hour of the Garden".
+Matilde Urrutia subsequently compiled and edited for publication the memoirs and possibly his final poem "Right Comrade, It's the Hour of the Garden."
 These and other activities brought her into conflict with Pinochet's government, which continually sought to curtail Neruda's influence on the Chilean collective consciousness.
 Urrutia's own memoir, My Life with Pablo Neruda, was published posthumously in 1986.
-Manuel Araya, his Communist Party-appointed chauffeur, published a book about Neruda's final days in 2012.
+Manuel Araya, his Communist-Party–appointed chauffeur, published a book about Neruda's final days in 2012.